nodejitsu/handbook/chapters/faq.md

 The ability to host tcp applications on nodejitsu and listen on non-80 ports is on our roadmap but has no associated timeline.

-## "How can I point my custom domain to my nodejitsu app?"

-Yes!
-For directions on how to set up a custom domain with Nodejitsu, check out <http://dns.nodejitsu.com>.

 ## "How can I turn off the require-analyzer in jitsu?
 I want to manage my own dependencies!"

 There are three ways to disable the require-analyzer: